FarsetLabs/farsetlabs.github.io/about/corporates.md

 ---
 layout: default
-title: Corporate Members
+title: Supporters
-parent: "Membership"
+parent: "About"
 category: pages
 ---

-While the majority of Farset Labs is maintained by the community, we are also supported by local companies and bodies that recognise the transformational effect that our resources, projects and initiatives can have on the local community and economy.
-Corporate Members provide support or services that help the membership, and each has the same voting power as only one individual member.
-For their ongoing support and participation in our community, we thank them on this page.
+While the majority of Farset Labs is self-funded by the community, we are also supported by local companies and bodies that recognise the transformational effect that our resources, projects and initiatives can have on the local community and economy.

-# Membership Impacts

-For companies that think what we're doing is great, we offer them a way to help us financially in return for a similar level of involvement as normal individual membership.
-Each corporate membership has the same voting power as a single individual, to keep things community-focused.

-*   A seat on the **Farset Labs Advisory Board**, contributing to the strategic direction of the charity
-*   **Access to space** for all employees (under single identity)[^corp]
-*   **Community Presence** both online and within the space
-*   **One free evening event** slot per month
-*   **One free job/opportunity/project posting** per month
-*   Limited **Attendance to Member Only Events**[^corp]
-*   **Knowledge sharing** with local technical communities

-If you are interested in becoming a Corporate Member, please get in touch at [supportus@farsetlabs.org.uk](mailto:supportus@farsetlabs.org.uk)
+Corporate Members provide support or services that contribute to the core costs of Farset Labs and it's core programmes, and each has the same voting power as a regular member.

+Programme Partners contribute to specific projects and initiatives.

 # Corporate Members